johnpancoast/home-cfg/README.md

   copied from here (not sure how well that'll work between version but works for now).

+* Move standard dot files into a `dotfiles` directory to separate them from things like the `.gitmodules` file which should not be copied like the rest.

 * Honestly, this whole repo could use some clean up.
 It was originally forked from a [co-worker](https://github.com/k-k/dotfiles) from *many* years ago, I have since made some major, some minor adjustments, and over time those